rgenge/Famine-Virus/README.md

-# Famine-Virus - IN PROGRESS
+# Famine-Virus - ON PROGRESS
 This is a self replicating Virus for study purposes for 42 school.